-The Southern Foodways Alliance documents, studies, and celebrates the diverse food cultures of the changing American South.
-We set a common table where black and white, rich and poor — all who gather — may consider our history and our future in a spirit of reconciliation.
+The Southern Foodways Alliance documents, studies, and explores the diverse food cultures of the changing American South.

-Click here to view the bylaws of the Southern Foodways Alliance.
-SFA originally adopted bylaws in February 2001, and the most recently revised draft of bylaws, from October 2013, is linked here.
+SFA originally adopted bylaws in February 2001, and the most recently revised draft of bylaws, from October 2018, is linked here.

-In January 2011, Southern Foodways Alliance staff, along with representatives from our board of directors, met to draft a vision for the SFA in ten years.
-Click here to read our vision for the year 2021, when the Alliance begins its 22nd year.
+In August 2015, Southern Foodways Alliance staff, along with representatives from our board of directors, met to draft a vision for the SFA in five years.
+Click here to read our vision for the year 2020, when the Alliance begins its 21st year.

 In late 2010, we began codifying the values that animate SFA engagement.
-The results of that work are detailed below, and available as a PDF, too.
+The results of that work are detailed below.

 – We sing the unsung.
 We go beneath the surface of communities and cultures in search of unpredictable, unexpected, and endangered expressions of people and place through food.